okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/okta_react_sign-in_widget/index.md

 ## Create Routes

 Some routes require authentication in order to render.
 Defining those routes is easy using `SecureRoute` from `@okta/okta-react`.
-Lets take a look at what routes are needed for this example:
+Let's take a look at what routes are needed for this example:

 * `/`: A default page to handle basic control of the app.
 * `/protected`: A route protected by `SecureRoute`.
-* `/login`: Show the login page.
+* `/login`: Show the sign-in page.
 * `/implicit/callback`: A route to parse tokens after a redirect.

 ### `/`